ricardojoserf/anp/README.md

 # anp

-These are tests to create Network Providers based on [NPPSpy2](https://github.com/gtworek/PSBits/tree/master/PasswordStealing/NPPSpy2) by [gtworek](https://github.com/gtworek).
-All credit goes to the original author - I'm simply adding some functionality to explore what works best, but I thought it could be interesting for someone so I made it public.
+These programs are tests to create Network Providers based on [NPPSpy2](https://github.com/gtworek/PSBits/tree/master/PasswordStealing/NPPSpy2) by [gtworek](https://github.com/gtworek).
+All credit goes to the original author - I'm simply adding some functionality to explore what works best for me, but I thought it could be interesting for someone so I decided to make it public :)

 I will use Base64-encoding or AES-encryption in all examples with the following JSON-like structure to store the information: